twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 This tells Puppet to make sure that the rsyslog daemon is running and that it will be started on boot.

-We have a package, file, and resource, but we're not finished yet.
+We have a package, file, and service, but we're not finished yet.
 Like before, these three resources depend on one another in specific ways.
-Not only does one have to exist  before another, but we actually want the state of one to change when the state of another changes.
+But now, not only does one have to exist  before another, but we actually want the state of one to change when the state of another changes.
 If we make any changes to the configuration file, the rsyslog service needs to be restarted, otherwise it wouldn't pick up the changes.
 We have two new attributes to manage this kind of dependency: subscribe and notify.

 Let's try subscribe first.
 Change your service resource to look like this: